Application Process (UTFS)

 A call for applications will be announced by the Centre for Quality Support and Development.

-Applicants will be required to submit an online application (using the form below) to the University Teaching Fellowship Selection Panel.
+Applicants will be required to submit an application (using the form below) to the University Teaching Fellowship Selection Panel.

 The UTF Selection Panel comprises: